hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 ### How VCs Help

-VCs extend the capabilities of DIDs, to features needed for building trust on the Internet:
+VCs extend the capabilities of DIDs to include features needed for building trust on the Internet:

 *   Personal information and identifiers provided to Verifiers as claims in VC-based proofs can be trusted - perhaps more so than paper documents.
 *   Proofs extend paper documents capabilities by adding real time access to revocation status (without contacting the Issuer), selective disclosure, and zero-knowledge proofs.
 *   Personal data is held by its owner (you!), not in identity repositories, reducing the number of high-value data targets.
-This also reduces the liability of the service currenlty holding that repository.
+This also reduces the liability of the service currently holding that repository.
 *   Plain data - strings of characters that lack proof of being issued to you - will fall in value when they are no longer accepted online.
 This loss of value reduces the incentive for hackers stealing private data.